m-lab/ndt-server/spec/ndt7-protocol.md

 - `elapsed` (a `float64`) is the number of seconds elapsed since the beginning of the specific subtest and marks the moment in which the measurement has been performed by the client or by the server;

+- `internal` is an _optional_ JSON object containing arbitrary keys and values.
+You are welcome to use fields inside internal, but know that they may change at any commit and without notice;

 - `tcp_info` is an _optional_ JSON object only included in the measurement when it is possible to access `TCP_INFO` stats: